51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 need some capability that is beyond its scope, they have to migrate to the 'standard' Pipeline builder.

-On the whole, we prefer solutions that will reduce complexity for users.
-However, care will need to be taken to avoid the issues described above.
+On the whole, we prefer solutions that will reduce complexity for users, such as this special builder.
+However, if this is implemented, care will need to be taken to avoid the issues described above.